 Why do players want to win matches?
 It is not to lift trophies, because if that were the case, players would save their celebrations for winning the final.
 That would be the only win worth celebrating.
 Instead, what we see is lower ranked players fall to the ground after upsetting an opponent at a big tournament.
 Remember when Janowicz ripped off his shirt after beating Tsonga in the early rounds of a Masters Series 1000?

 He wasn't motivated by winning a trophy, but instead by the fact that he just earned a massive amount of ranking points and prize money.
-Those two things, ranking points and prize money, is what motivates every player.
+Those two things, ranking points and prize money, are what motivates every player.
 Those two things in large part determine the importance of each and every match.
 As a result, more important tournaments offer more prize money and more ranking points.

 Therefore, both rewards should motivate players proportionally.
-As it stands now, a player will by mainly motivated to win a first round match by ranking points.
+As it stands now, a player will be mainly motivated to win a first round match by ranking points.
 However, in the final their main motivation switches to prize money.
 The amount of motivation a player receives from both should be consistent throughout the tournament.

 The truth is that some players are motivated by ranking points while others are motivated by prize money.
-A player that wants to pay for a coach to travel with him to make him a better player, will by motivated by prize money, so that he can get that.
-A player that gets a coach for free from the USTA, but doesn't have a high enough ranking to get directly into the main draw of a Challenger Tour event will be motivated by prize money.
+A player that wants to pay for a coach to travel with him to make him a better player, will be motivated by prize money, so that he can get that.
+A player that gets a coach for free from the USTA, but doesn't have a high enough ranking to get directly into the main draw of a Challenger Tour event will be motivated by ranking points.
 Thus the player motivated by prize money will go to the tournaments that offer the most prize money, but will get crushed by the better competition.
 Meanwhile, the other player will travel to the ends of the world to find a tournament with a weak draw and win the title easily.

 Fixing prize money distribution at individual tournaments would do very little to fix this overarching issue, but it is one of many steps in the right direction that can be taken.